Kyle-Simpson/virttour/README.md

 The .js files are relatively flat and are relatively technically simple.
 There are 3 types of .js files found
 1. Introduction & Conclusion pages that bookend the application
     - HomePage.js
     - Fin.js
 2. Audio content pages that present the tour
-  - Den.js
+  - Den.js (fully documented)
   - Drum.js
   - GW.js
   - GW2.js